Our perspective

 • Feature ships without incidents

-• Demonstrated ability to kill Distractable requests
+• Demonstrated ability to decline Distractable requests

 After 3 Months